 porcelain ceiling utility light

-This project takes less than an hour to complete, so let’s get started!
+This repurposed books project takes less than an hour to complete, so let's get started!

-Step 2 – Partially screw in 4 screws, on the bottom side of your book stack.
+Partially screw in 4 screws, on the bottom side of your stack of repurposed books.

 TIP - If the clamp isn't right next to the screw, this is what happens - the book gets pushed apart.

-Step 4 – Add a few more screws on the top side of the book stack.
-Make sure to position the screws where they will be hidden underneath the ceiling utility light when it’s added, so the screws won’t be visible.
-Step 5 – Place the utility light on the top of your stack, so you can get an idea of where the cord will go through the books.
+So you can get an idea of where the cord will go through the books, place the light on the stack of repurposed books.
 Now select a drill bit that is just a little wider than your lamp cord, and drill a hole into the side of one of the books.
-Position your camps closely together before drilling, so the book pages will be “solid” to drill through.
-Make another hole through the top of the stack.
+Position your camps closely together before drilling, so the book pages will be "solid" to drill through.
+Make another hole through the top of the stack of repurposed books.
 You want to make sure the hole on top matches up with the hole on the side, creating a tunnel for the lamp cord.

-Step 9 -Now add the utility light housing, screwing it in place on the top book.
-Where the cord “exits” the books, you’ll add a strain relief.
-The strain relief has 2 parts – one that gets inserted into the book, and the other screws onto it.
+Screw it in place on the top book.
+Where the cord "exits" the repurposed books, you'll add a strain relief.

 This style of lamp is perfect in the living room on a side table, or in the bedroom on a nightstand.
 Wouldn't one of these be cute for a child's room, using vintage children's books?!